-The breach of contract claims consist of two distinct claims: first, Aspen entered into a two-year Consulting Agreement in September 2011 with Mr. Spada.
-Aspen Group terminated the Consulting Agreement after it learned of the former Chairman's \$2.2 million unauthorized borrowing without board approval alleging that the Consulting Agreement was induced by fraud.
+The breach of contract claims consist of three distinct claims: first, that Aspen University breached a two-year Consulting Agreement in September 2011 with Mr. Spada by terminating the agreement without cause.
+However, the agreement was terminated based on the fact that it was induced by fraud after Aspen University found the bank records reflecting that the former Chairman's \$2.2 million loan was made without board approval.

-The second claim arises from the April Agreement (described on page 63 below).
-Under the April Agreement, an individual defendant who has never been an officer or director of Aspen Group agreed to purchase from Spada's corporation 400,000 shares of Aspen Group's common stock at \$0.50 per share.
-The complaint acknowledges that this purchase occurred.
-Under the April Agreement, Aspen Group also agreed (i) that it would purchase an additional 600,000 shares from Mr. Spada's company at \$0.50 per share within 90 days from the date of the April Agreement, and (ii) that Aspen Group would use its best efforts to locate a purchaser to buy another 1,400,000 shares at \$0.50 per share from Mr. Spada's company, and once that purchaser was located, to buy the shares and resell them to the new investor.
-Aspen Group in fact did purchase the additional 600,000 shares and Mr. Spada's company was paid the proceeds.
-Aspen Group did use its best efforts to locate a new investor for the final 1,400,000 shares, however given the fact that Aspen Group during that same timeframe was selling its own common stock at \$0.35 per share, it was not able to find any buyers who would pay \$0.50 per share.
-Also, Aspen Group's obligation to locate a new purchaser expired under the terms of the April Agreement after 180 days, which have long passed.
-Under the terms of the April Agreement, the Plaintiffs agreed not to file suit against Aspen Group, Aspen and their officers and directors, unless sued by Aspen Group or Aspen.
-Aspen Group and Aspen have never sued the Plaintiffs.
-Accordingly, Aspen Group believes that both breach of contract claims are entirely baseless.
+The second contract claim arises from the April Agreement (See "Related Person Transactions" below).
+Under the April Agreement, an individual Defendant who has never been an officer or director of Aspen Group agreed to purchase from Spada's corporation 400,000 shares of Aspen Group's common stock at \$0.50 per share.
+The original complaint acknowledged that this purchase occurred and, after reviewing Aspen Group's motion to dismiss, the Plaintiffs dropped this claim against the individual.
+Under the April Agreement, Aspen Group also agreed (i) that it would purchase an additional 600,000 shares from Mr. Spada's company at \$0.50 per share within 90 days from the date of the April Agreement, and (ii) that Aspen Group would use its best efforts to locate a purchaser to buy another 1,400,000 shares at \$0.50 per share from Mr. Spada's company at \$0.50 per share shore.
+Aspen Group did, in fact, purchase the first 600,000 shares and Mr. Spada's company was paid the proceeds.
+Aspen Group did use its best efforts to locate investors for the final 1,400,000 shares; however given the fact that Aspen Group during that same timeframe was selling its own common stock at \$0.35 per share with additional warrants, it was not able to find any buyers who would pay \$0.50 per share.
+Aspen Group's obligation to locate a new purchaser expired under the terms of the April Agreement after 180 days, which have long passed.